uswds/uswds/README.md

    npm install --save @uswds/uswds@latest
    ```

 The `@uswds/uswds` module is now installed as a dependency.
-You can use the compiled files found in the `node_modules/@uswds/uswds/dist/` directory or the source files in the `node_modules/@uswds/uswds/packages/`
+You can use the compiled files found in the `node_modules/@uswds/uswds/dist/` directory or the source files in the `node_modules/@uswds/uswds/packages/` directory.

 ```
 node_modules/uswds/